Hibo-ali/README-Generator-/GeneratedReadMe.md

 * [Tests](#tests)
 * [Questions](#questions)
 ***

 ## Installation
-testing
+install node dependencies

 ## Usage
-testing
+watch walkthrough video that demonstrates how to use the application

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Contributing
-If you would like to contribute to this project, please [add me on GitHub](https://github.com/testing).
+If you would like to contribute to this project, please [add me on GitHub](https://github.com/hibo-ali).

 ## Tests
-testing
+none

 ## Questions
-Please reach out to testing at test.
+Please reach out to Hibo Ali at hibo-ali@gmail.com.